 The generally higher portfolio turnover of active investment strategies can adversely affect taxable investors, especially those in higher marginal tax brackets, in two particularly significant ways.
 First, short-term capital gains, which often accompany higher turnover investment strategies, are currently taxed at ordinary income rates.
 Ordinary income tax rates are generally higher than long-term capital gain tax rates.
 Thus, the tax liability is often higher for investors in active strategies.
 Second, the more frequent realization of gains caused by higher turnover investment strategies means that taxes will be paid sooner.
 Such acceleration of the tax liability is financially more costly to investors.
 Less frequent realization of capital gains allows the payment of taxes to be deferred until later years, allowing more of the gains to compound before taxes are paid.
-Consequently, after-tax compound rates of return will generally higher trates of return are higher than average.
+Consequently, after-tax compound rates of return will generally be higher for taxable investors using investment strategies with very low turnover, compared with high turnover strategies.
+The difference is particularly large when the general market rates of return are higher than average.